evilpaper/steps/README.md

 3. Make it move.
 Introduce variable.
 We call it x.
 Set inital value in \_init(), increase it in \_update60() and use as x value in spr().
 4. Make it interactive.
 Listen for buttons and update the variable x accordingly.
 Will make our character move around on the screen.
 5. Make it alive.
 Our character is static, lets make him move by switching sprite at a certain interval, aka sprite animation.
+6. Make is more realistic.
+Add variable to control character direction.